 So let’s talk about the cooking process!
 This easy recipe is sure to become one of your go-to favorites for the holidays, or just to make an ordinary dinner more special.

-- Add Egg Yolks and Pipe the Mashed Potatoes into Swirls.
-Take your mashed potatoes, and fold in the egg yolks.
-Spoon the mixture into a large piping bag fitted with a star tip.
-(I used a Wilton 1M piping tip.)
+- Pipe the potatoes: Fold in the egg yolks then transfer the mixture to a large piping bag with a star tip.
 Pipe the mixture onto a parchment-lined baking sheet, making small towers.

-- Bake Until Golden.
-Place the baking sheet in the oven, and bake for 20 – 25 minutes or until the potatoes are golden brown.
+- Bake.
+Bake for 20 to 25 minutes until the potatoes are golden brown.
+Enjoy!

 Cook’s Notes